Home

 1. Respond.io

-Respond.io is a BSP that offers advanced WhatsApp features that most competitors lack, including WhatsApp Business Calling API and the possibility to use both the WhatsApp API and the WhatsApp Business App simultaneously.
+Respond.io is a BSP that offers advanced WhatsApp features that most competitors lack, including CRM integrations with VoIPs like WhatsApp Business Calling API, Facebook Messenger calls and Telnyx.
 Native integrations with HubSpot and Salesforce ensure seamless CRM synchronization, unlike competitors that may require workarounds.

 Beyond WhatsApp, respond.io supports a wide range of messaging channels, including SMS, Email, Webchat, TikTok, Instagram, Messenger, Telegram, LINE, WeChat Viber and custom channels.
 This provides a truly omnichannel solution, whereas competitors like WATI are limited to WhatsApp, and others may lack key messaging apps.

-Respond.io's AI-powered automation is more flexible than competitors' rule-based setups, enabling businesses to build intelligent workflows effortlessly.
+Respond.io's AI-powered automation is more flexible than competitors' rule-based setups, enabling businesses to build smart workflows effortlessly.
 Additionally, respond.io delivers enterprise-grade stability, ensuring reliable performance even under high message volumes, unlike some competitors that may experience slowdowns or crashes.

 Customer support is another advantage; respond.io offers 24/5 multilingual support, unlike competitors with limited availability and slow response times.
 Moreover, respond.io's transparent pricing starts at $79 per month for the Starter plan, which includes features suitable for small sales teams.